topo-gps/ios-manual/en/waypoints/waypoint_remove.rst

 If you have enabled :ref:`iCloud synchronization of waypoints <ss-routes-synchronize-icloud>` the waypoint will also be removed from iCloud and from all devices that are synchronized with the same iCloud account.

 It is also possible to remove multiple waypoints at once from the :ref:`waypoints screen <ss-waypoint-load>`.
-Press 'More > Select’ and :ref:`select <ss-waypoints-select>` the waypoints that need to be removed.
+Press long on a waypoint item or tap 'More > Select’ to enter the selection mode.
+Then :ref:`select <ss-waypoints-select>` the waypoints that need to be removed.
 Next press the trash icon on the bottom of the screen and confirm the removal.

 If you only want to :ref:`remove a waypoint from the map (and not from the device) <ss-waypoint-unload>` you have to tap the map icon with a slash in the top right of the waypoint details screen.